Powercred Prepares For Southeast Asia Expansion With Google Cloud And Searce

+data-text="PowerCred prepares for Southeast Asia expansion with Google Cloud and Searce" data-link=" prepares for Southeast Asia expansion with Google Cloud and Searce" class="whatsapp">Shar Through collaborations with Searce and Google Cloud, PowerCred achieved significant savings, ISO 27001 and Kominfo certifications, and enabled stronger security within six months

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 6 December 2023 - PowerCre , a one-stop API suite solving complex lending and underwriting issues by helping lenders build a comprehensive borrower profile, garnered cost savings while obtaining compliance certifications and bolstering security through integration with Google Cloud.
-This move was facilitated through its partnership with global technology consulting firm, Searc .
+SINGAPORE - Media OutReach Newswire - 6 December 2023 - PowerCred , a one-stop API suite solving complex lending and underwriting issues by helping lenders build a comprehensive borrower profile, garnered cost savings while obtaining compliance certifications and bolstering security through integration with Google Cloud.
+This move was facilitated through its partnership with global technology consulting firm, Searce .

 Currently processing up to 0.5 million API calls annually across all of its partners, PowerCred already relies on AI-driven data processing for insights.
 To support this, BigQuery, Google Cloud's serverless enterprise data warehouse, and other machine learning capabilities are being used to help PowerCred detect anomalous and fraudulent transactions in financial data with an impressive 99.8% accuracy.
 Searce played a pivotal role in PowerCred's cloud transformation journey.
 Searce's deep knowledge of PowerCred's key markets supported them to secure its ISO 27001 and Kominfo certifications, further building trust with its customers.